Instructors: Danish Pruthi and Aditya Gopalan

 The course schedule is as follows.
 This is subject to changes based on student feedback and pace of the instruction.

-The programming assignments will tentatively involve building systems for learning word representations, text classification, language modeling, machine translation, and named entity recognition.
+The programming assignments will tentatively involve building systems for learning word representations, text classification, language modeling, and post-training language models.
 The assignments will be implemented using interactive Python notebooks intended to run on Google’s Colab infrastructure.
 This allows students to use GPUs for free and with minimal setup.
 The notebooks will contain instructions interleaved with code blocks for students to fill in.
 These assignments are meant to be solved individually.

 We will use Teams for all discussions on course-related matters.
 Registered students should have received the joining link/passkey.